Tyrone Tootoosis

 Tyrone Tootoosis (May 9, 1958 – February 12, 2017) was a Plains Cree storyteller, activist, culture keeper and dancer.
 He was born on May 9, 1958, in Canada on the Samson Reserve in Maskwacis, Alberta and raised on the Poundmaker Cree Nation Reserve in Saskatchewan.
-He was a member of the Tootoosis family and was a descendant of Yellow Mud Blanket, a brother of Pîhtokahanapiwiyin, also known as Chief Poundmaker.
-His grandfather was John Tootoosis, was an activist for First Nations rights and founder of the Saskatchewan Indian Federation and he was the first born son of Wilfred Tootoosis, a historian and storyteller and Irene B. Tootoosis.
+He was a member of the Tootoosis family and was a descendant of Yellow Mud Blanket, a brother of Chief Poundmaker, also known as Pîhtokahanapiwiyin.
+His grandfather was John Tootoosis, who was an activist for First Nations rights and founder of the Saskatchewan Indian Federation and he was the first born son of Wilfred Tootoosis, a historian and storyteller and Irene B. Tootoosis.
 He was married to Winona Wheeler, a professor of Indigenous studies at the University of Saskatchewan.
 Actor Gordon Tootoosis was his uncle.

 Tootoosis dedicated his life to revitalizing Cree culture and had a close relationship with his grandfather John Tootoosis, learning the culture and traditions of his people.
 He recorded the stories and voices of Elders.
 Following the tradition of his family, he became a culture keeper for his community and was a storyteller, historian, pow wow dancer and social activist.
 He worked to develop the Wanuskewin Heritage Park and the Saskatchewan Native Theatre Company, now named the Gordon Tootoosis Theatre Company.